-The number of people who develop hydrocephalus or who are currently living with it is difficult to establish since there is no national registry or database of people with the condition, according to MedicineNet.com.
-However, experts estimate that hydrocephalus affects approximately one in every 500 children.
+Sassy passed away suddenly in 2011 of Hydrocephalus, commonly known as water on the brain, caused by an accumulation of fluid pressuring the brain and spinal cord.
+The number of people who develop Hydrocephalus or who are currently living with it is difficult to establish since there is no national registry or database of people with the condition, according to MedicineNet.com.
+However, experts estimate that Hydrocephalus affects approximately one in every 500 children.